HEBREW CALENDAR or Jewish calendar (Orthodox rabbinical) THE CALENDAR DEBACLE

 (these photos are older calendars, but shown for examples)

-The first "moon" of the year is in the spring, and occurs at or after the "tequfah", a span of days called the "equinox".
+The first "moon" of the year is in the spring, and occurs NEAR the "tequfah", a span of days called the "equinox".

 For more info on the span of days called the equinox, click here: TEQUFAH